whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/NOTES/guides/how-to-make-an-ebook.md

 ## How to Make and Publish an eBook

-## Your complete guide to making a quality eBook that works across all popular eReaders, like the Kindle, iPad, Nook, and more.
+## Your complete guide to making a quality eBook that works across all popular eReaders, like the Kindle, iPad, Nook, and more

 [Start Your eBook](https://www.bookbaby.com/quoter/confighandler.aspx)